jcfrog/board-painter/README.md

 ## Demo

-You can test it on [Musketeer Chess site] with many more pieces (this code on only includes classic chess pieces)
+You can test it on [Musketeer Chess site] with many more pieces (this code only includes classic chess pieces)

 ## installation